The Only Room Without a Door

 Your home has a front door.
 Your office has a badge reader.
 A restaurant has a host stand.
 A concert has a ticket.
 A hospital has a check-in desk.

 These aren’t hostile systems.
-They’re the opposite — they’re what make a space functional.
+They’re the opposite.
+They’re what make a space functional.
 They create order.
 They set expectations.
 They say: this room has a purpose, and entering it requires a moment of acknowledgment.

 Now think about your inbox.